-I. The Rudiments of Music on an improved Plan, wherein the Naming and Timing of the Notes are familiarized to the weakest Capacity.
+-I. The Rudiments of Music on an improved Plan, wherein the Naming and Timing of the Notes are familiarized to the weat of Capacity. -II.

-II.
 A choice Collection of PSALM TUNES and ANTHEMS, from the most celebrated Authors, with a number composed in Europe and America, entirely new; suited to all the Metres sung in the different Churches in the United States.

-Published for the Use of SINGING SOCIETIES in general, but more particularly for those who have not the advantage of an INSTRUC
+Published for the Use of SINGING SOCIETIES in general, but more particularly for these who have not the advantage of an INSTRUCTOR.

-By WILLIAM LITTLE AND WILLIAM SMITH
+BY WILLIAM LITTLE AND WILLIAM SMITH.

-The Music Types of this Book, as to casting and using, are secured by Patent Right to George Webster, of the city of Albany.
+The Music Types of this Book are secured by a Patent from the United States.

-Rights to make or use them may be obtained of him.
+Rights to make or use them may be obtained by opplying to the publishers.